Tired staff, but pushing on: How TTSH-NCID responded to COVID-19 from day one

 When staff fall sick with respiratory symptoms, TTSH-NCID “insists” that they visit the screening centre rather than a family doctor, to “close the gap as to where they’d go”, says Brenda Ang, the clinical director of TTSH’s infection prevention and control department.

-“You could say this is Big Brother watching you, but just say this is a friendly father, a hospital observing people for staff safety,” she adds.
+“You could say this is Big Brother watching you, but just say this is a friendly father, a hospital observing people for staff safety."

 Underlying the surveillance system are the hospital’s infection control measures, which hinge on basic things, like posters and instructional videos to remind staff how to don and doff their PPE safely.
 Every staff member, even contractors, is also “mask-fitted” for the most suitable N95 mask.